 Wrongful death claims are often fraught with emotion and conflict, as plaintiffs struggle to live with the loss of a loved one.
 And these cases are not just about receiving a settlement check, they are also about holding people accountable for negligence and carelessness that resulted in a preventable death.

-The Leifer Law Firm has been serving the residents of Boca Raton, Fort Lauderdale and West Palm Beach for years, handling sensitive wrongful death claims and helping grieving families obtain the justice they deserve.
+Leifer & Ramirez has been serving the residents of Boca Raton, Fort Lauderdale and West Palm Beach for years, handling sensitive wrongful death claims and helping grieving families obtain the justice they deserve.
 As an experienced personal injury firm, we have the resources to pursue every wrongful death claim to its conclusion.
 Please call us today at 561-660-9421 for a free legal consultation.